 - Compulsive eating or loss of appetite;

-- Idolizing your own culture and criticizing your host culture etc.
+- Idolizing your own culture while criticizing your host culture, etc.

-Please mind that these feelings are normal and will decrease with time.
+Please mind that these feelings are normal and will subside over time.
 However, here are some tips for faster recovery and transition to stability:

 - Exercise frequently.
-Go for walks and/or do something outside.
-Explore your surroundings, be a tourist and see as much as possible;
+Go for walks and/or pursue outdoors activities.
+Explore your surroundings, be a tourist and take in as many views as possible;

 - Keep an open mind and try to learn from your new culture versus criticizing it;

-- Try to make local friends so you could ask questions about the culture and get involved;
+- Try to make local friends so you can ask questions about the culture and get involved;

 - Get involved by joining clubs on campus (see section Student Life)